kyryl-opens-ml/no-ocr/README.md

 - Perform text and/or visual queries using modern embeddings.
 - Use open source models for advanced question-answering on document-based diagrams, text, and more.

-Key technologies:
-- React-based front end (no-ocr-ui) for uploading, managing, and searching documents.
-- Python-based API (no-ocr-api) that coordinates ingestion, indexing, and searching.
-- Qdrant for efficient vector search and retrieval.
-- ColPali & Qwen2-VL handle inference tasks (both text and vision-based).

 ## Key Features

 - Create and manage PDF/document collections, also referred to as "cases".
 - Automated ingestion to build Hugging Face-style datasets (HF_Dataset).
-- Vector-based search over PDF pages (and relevant images) in Qdrant.
+- Vector-based search over PDF pages (and relevant images) in LanceDB.
 - Visual question-answering on images and diagrams via Qwen2-VL.
 - Deployable via Docker for both the backend (Python) and UI (React).